Bhagavad Gita Chapter 15 Verse 18 Meaning

 Available in 28 languages

-This verse from Chapter 15 of the Bhagavad Gita highlights a practical insight: As I transcend the perishable and am even higher than the imperishable, I am declared to be the highest Purusha in the world and in the Vedas.
+The Gita addresses the Supreme with characteristic directness here.
+As I transcend the perishable and am even higher than the imperishable, I am declared to be the highest Purusha in the world and in the Vedas.
+Within the broader arc of Chapter 15, this verse builds on Krishna's systematic exposition of the cosmic tree.
+What distinguishes this verse is its integration of the Supreme with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team